Updated —

 Strait of Malacca

 The principal east-west chokepoint between the Indian Ocean and the South China Sea, running between Indonesia and Malaysia.
 Malacca carries approximately 25-30% of global seaborne trade by volume and is the primary route for Middle Eastern crude moving to Chinese, Korean, Japanese and Southeast Asian refining centres.
-As Hormuz-bound cargoes have rerouted, Malacca traffic has materially densified — AIS frames show 150+ vessels at any time, with concentrated holding patterns near Singapore and Johor Bahru.
-The chokepoint is not currently under direct security threat, but the capacity headroom is now thin.
+As Hormuz-bound cargoes have rerouted, Malacca traffic has materially densified — GEF's own AIS this week (Aug 19) around the Singapore Strait approach shows one of the densest concentrations of shipping anywhere in the world, with concentrated holding patterns near Singapore and Johor Bahru.
+The chokepoint is not currently under direct security threat, but the capacity headroom remains thin.

 Panama Canal